Design System • Product design

 I led the creation and rollout of a design system — the company's first structured UI language.
 We delivered design tokens, a component library, an icon system with searchable SVG/NPM delivery, and web wrappers for native modules.
 The system reduced front-end effort and standardized UI behavior across products.

-WinPharma operates on a mixed legacy stack with offline/VPN Windows clients and uneven React experience across teams.
+WinPharma operates on a mixed legacy stack with offline/VPN Windows clients and different levels of React experience across teams.
 The landscape spans four product lines plus a shared admin console.
 We had to support 24/7 pharmacy workflows and strict health-data compliance while unifying the UX without forcing a hard single-stack migration.

-Standardize interfaces and speed up delivery across all product lines — reducing release defects and support costs — while enabling teams of mixed maturity (online and offline) to ship high-quality features consistently.
+Standardize interfaces and speed up delivery across all product lines, reducing release defects and support costs, and helping teams of different maturity levels (online and offline) ship reliable, high-quality features.

-Built a design system with dual delivery: tokens, iconography, Storybook, Figma Code Connect, and two component channels — modern React components for web apps and HTML wrappers that render server-generated data consistently for legacy/offline clients.
+Built a design system with dual delivery: tokens, iconography, Storybook, Figma Code Connect, and two component channels — modern React components for web apps and HTML wrappers for legacy/offline clients.
 Added a wrapper layer so non-React teams could reuse the same visuals and behavior.
 Launched an icon pipeline (SVG → React/NPM), a naming red-policy, living docs, lint rules, and enablement sessions, then scaled the system across four product lines and the admin console.
-In parallel, modernized the admin console (core: filters + pharmacy list) and codified editorial/UX guidelines for domain flows.
+In parallel, modernized the admin console (filters + pharmacy list) and formalized editorial and UX guidelines for core workflows.

 Available for projects and products